karaoc/dayz.test/[Server-Hosting]-DebugSettings.md

 Bool.
 - 0 = Will not do what 1 do and instead do nothing.
 - 1 = Every vehicles on the map will have a marker displayed on the map on their position.

+### "DebugVehicleSync"
+Bool.
+- 0 = It's almost 1AM for me and I forgot what they do.
+I will explain them another time sorry but it's debug stuff
+- 1 =

+### "DebugVehicleTransformSet"
+Bool.
+- 0 =
+- 1 =

+### "DebugVehiclePlayerNetworkBubbleMode"
+Bool.
+- 0 =
+- 1 =

 # Raw file